 Over-the-counter acne creams often contain Benzoyl peroxide.
 When it combines with moisture it becomes hydrogen peroxide which will bleach fabrics.
 Prescription cream or ointment acne medications may contain Azelaic acid (also known as Heptanedicarboxylic acid or Lepargylic acid) which will also cause bleaching of fabrics.

-How to Remove Acne Medicine Stains from Washable Clothes
+Removing Acne Medicine Stains from Washable Clothes

 If any of the over-the-counter or prescription cream comes in contact with colored fabrics, use a dull knife or spoon to lift any solid matter from the surface of the fabric.
 Don't rub because that only pushes the medicine deeper into the fibers.
 As quickly as possible, hold the fabric under a faucet with a full force stream of cold water.
 Flush from the wrong side of the fabric directly under the water so water will help push the medicine out of the fibers.
 Immediately wash the fabric as recommended on the care label.
 Once bleaching begins on the fabric, it cannot be reversed.